-If permitted by the participant, an exit examination should be conducted as close as possible to 3 months after investigational product administration to allow evaluation for investigational product related adverse events (for further information on the rationale for this examination see Section 13.2.2), or at another time of the participant's choosing and include the following:
+If permitted by the participant, an exit examination should be conducted 3 months after the last treatment or another time of the participants choosing to allow evaluation for investigational product related adverse events (for further information on the rationale for this examination, see Section 13.2.3).
+No Exit examination is required if a participant withdraws on or after the 30 Month visit.

+The Exit Examination will include the following: